Stefano Stramigioli

 Stefano Stramigioli is a scientist and engineer born in Italy and now living since 1992 in the Netherlands and holding both the Italian and Dutch nationality.
 He is affiliated with the University of Twente where he leads the Robotics And Mechatronics (RAM) Lab.
-He is also covering a guest co-chair position at the International Laboratory of BioMechatronics and Energy Efficient Robotics at ITMO, St. Petersburg, Russia.

-He is also Vice President Research of euRobotics, the European Association which has also functioned as the private side of the public private partnership branded as SPARC, the biggest civil robotics program in the world which has been running until the end of the H2020 Program.
+He has served as Vice President Research of euRobotics and ADRA.
 He was also the funder and chair of the first robotics center in the Netherland started in 2008, first called Romech and then LEO Center of Service Robotics.

 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) since 2015 for contributions to modeling, control and realization of complex robotics systems and also a member of the Royal Holland Society of Science and Humanities (KHMW).

-He is recipient of the IEEE Robotics and Automation Distinguished Service Award and he is an ER] Advance Grant Laureate on the project PortWings.
+He is recipient of the IEEE Robotics and Automation Distinguished Service Award and he is an ERC Advance Grant Laureate on the project PortWings.

 Early life

 After obtaining a technical degree in computer science in 1987 and then a Laurea (cum laude) from the University of Bologna in 1992, he moved to the Netherlands for a research position at the University of Twente until 1994.
 He then moved to the Delft University of Technology to receive a Ph.D. (cum laude) in 1998.
 The dissertation has also been published as a Springer monograph.
 During the Ph.D., he was also a visiting scholar at the Massachusetts Institute of Technology in Cambridge, Massachusetts, US, in the lab of Prof. Neville Hogan, the pioneer of Impedance Control in Robotics.
 Right after his Ph.D., he was appointed as assistant professor and shortly after associate professor at the Control Laboratory of the Delft University of Technology.
 In 2001, he moved back to the University of Twente as an associate professor and became full professor in 2006 at the age of 38.
 Shortly after he moved back to the University of Twente, he set up and coordinated a unique EU-FP5 research project called GEOPLEX, Geometric Network Modeling and Control of Complex PhysicalSystems, who gathered all key players in port-Hamiltonian system theory and control and delivered in the years of the project fundamental contribution in the field.
 The final deliverable was the book Modeling and Control of Complex Physical Systems which is still the main reference for the field of port Hamiltonian System Theory and Control.

 After a partial steering of the Control Group originally led by Prof. Job van Amerongen, in 2011 he took over complete leadership of the group which he grew to a Robotics Research Lab of more than 60 people focus on robotics and now called the Robotics And Mechatronics (RAM) Lab.